outerbounds/diffusion-metaflow/README.md

-  --width INTEGER            width of the output image  [default: 512] --height INTEGER           Height of the output image  [default: 512] --num-steps INTEGER        Number of steps to run inference  [default: 60] --no-gpu                   Run model on CPU and not GPU  [default: False] --prompt TEXT              The prompt based on which images are generated
+  --width INTEGER            width of the output image  [default: 512] --height INTEGER           Height of the output image  [default: 512] --num-steps INTEGER        Number of steps to run inference  [default: 60] --prompt TEXT              The prompt based on which images are generated
                              [default: Mahatma gandhi, dalai lama, alan
                              turing]